An Ayurvedic Guide to Adrenal Health

 Chyavanprash is a traditional Ayurvedic herbal jam made in a base of amalaki fruit.
-This balancing formula is highly rejuvenative, kindles agni without aggravating pitta, and actually helps to clear excess heat and intensity from the system.
+This balancing formula is highly rejuvenative, kindles agni without aggravating pitta, and actually helps clear excess heat and intensity from the system.
 A daily dose of this nutritive jam can support deep nourishment of the tissues, alongside improved emotional stability, energy, vitality, and overall well-being.
-This formula contains ashwagandha.
-Take one to two teaspoons daily, or use as directed by your health practitioner.

 You Know You Best

 At the end of the day, reclaiming our health is a matter of taking a stand for ourselves and committing to the deep self-care required to return to balance.

 In cases of excess stress, adrenal fatigue, and hormone imbalance, this often means doing less, and creating firm boundaries—both by saying “no” to those things that are too much and by saying “yes” to our own rejuvenation.